Equinox (horse)

-Equinox（イクイノックス, Foaled March 23, 2019）is a retired champion Japanese Thoroughbred racehorse and current sire.
+Equinox (イクイノックス, Ikuinokkusu) is a retired champion Japanese Thoroughbred racehorse and current sire.
 He won both of his races as a two-year-old in 2021, taking the Grade II Tokyo Sports Hai Nisai Stakes on his second start.
 In the early part of his second season he finished second in both the Satsuki Sho and the Tokyo Yushun before emerging as a high-class horse in the autumn when he won the Autumn Tenno Sho and the Arima Kinen.

 Prior to retiring in November 2023, he won all of his races as a four-year-old, the Dubai Sheema Classic, the Takarazuka Kinen, an Autumn Tenno Sho repeat, and the Japan Cup.
 Equinox was the world's highest-rated horse in 2023.
 He was voted Japanese Horse of the Year in 2022 and 2023.
 On 16 May 2025, Equinox was selected as the 38th inductee into Japan Racing Association Hall of Fame.

 Background

 Equinox is out of the first crop of Kitasan Black.
-Kitasan Black, who was owned by enka singer Saburo Kitajima, won seven GI races during his career.
+Kitasan Black, who was owned by enka singer Saburo Kitajima, won seven G1 races during his career.
 His dam was Chateau Blanche, a winner of the Mermaid Stakes.
 Her sire was the Takamatsunomiya Kinen winner King Halo.

 Equinox was foaled at the Northern Farm in Abira, Hokkaido on March 23, 2019.
 He was owned by Silk Racing, an organization that offers stakes in horse ownership (Hitokuchi Banushi; 一口馬主) for a total of 40 million yen (500 shares with each share sold for 80,000 yen), and was raised at Northern Farm Hayakita.
 According to the manger chief Yuki Kuwata, based on how his body grew as well as distance aptitude, the goal was set to be Kikuka Sho, the same race his sire won in 2015.
 He was later put to training with Tetsuya Kimura of Miho Training Center.